 1917: At Minsk, Russia, during the a great-army congress attended by representatives of the Council of Workmen and Soldier Deputies and the Duma Executive Committee, one of the leaders so of the Jewish question, “It is the shame of the twentieth century to have to raise this subject.
 I as a Russian am insulted when I hear it said, ‘Shut out the Jews from the universities or they will take all the first places in science.’
 The Jews question was one of the chief tools of the autocracy.
 Russia must be rid of this nightmare.”

-1918: Lieutenant General Sir John Monash described today’s recapture of the town of Villers-Bretonneux as the turning point of the Great War.
-Monash, the son of Jewish immigrants, was the ranking member of the Australian Army serving on the Western Front.
+1918: Lieutenant General Sir John Monash, the son of Jewish immigrants and the ranking member of the Australian Army serving on the Western Front, described today’s recapture of the town of Villers-Bretonneux as the turning point of the Great War.

 1918: “With the première of his opera Die Gezeichneten, in Frankfurt today, Franz Schreker moved to the front ranks of contemporary opera composers.